-Iraq faces a profound crisis fueled by persistent violent conflict, widespread displacement, economic instability, and evolving security threats.
+Iraq continues to grapple with a multifaceted crisis characterized by persistent violent conflict, widespread displacement, economic instability, and evolving security threats.

-Years of political conflict, economic hardship, and climate stress have left millions of Iraqis vulnerable and in urgent need of humanitarian support, with many still displaced.
+The humanitarian crisis in Iraq persists, with millions of Iraqis remaining vulnerable and in urgent need of support.
+Approximately 1.2 million people continue to be internally displaced, while the country also hosts over 280,000 refugees from neighboring countries.
 Infrastructure challenges in healthcare, education, and water access persist, compounded by inflation, political instability, and widespread poverty.

 Climate change has intensified the crisis: severe droughts, desertification, and frequent sandstorms devastate agriculture and worsen food insecurity, while water scarcity impacts public health.
 Environmental pollution and unchecked gas flaring have led to increased respiratory illnesses and cancers.
 Escalating political tensions between the federal government and the Kurdish region over elections and oil revenue threaten regional cohesion and essential services.